Zergatul/Zergatul.Obs.InputOverlay/docs/CustomizingMouse.md

 ![ObjectsTree](https://github.com/Zergatul/Zergatul.Obs.InputOverlay/blob/master/docs/InkscapeObjectsTree.png?raw=true)

-There labels are not required, but they will help you to quickly navigate inside SVG image.
+These labels are not required, but they will help you to quickly navigate inside SVG document.
 If you select one of these labeled paths, in Object Properties window you can see ID of an object:

 ![ObjectProperties](https://github.com/Zergatul/Zergatul.Obs.InputOverlay/blob/master/docs/InkscapeObjectProperties.png?raw=true)